 - how the app collects and uses your child's data

 What's special about the kids’ educational apps?
 They cover various aspects.
-It goes from learning reading and math skills to mastering the basic coding skills.
+It goes from learning reading and math skills to mastering basic coding skills.
 Let's focus on the apps for toddlers, preschoolers, and school children.
 Here are handpicked e-learning apps for various subjects and learning styles.
 Plus, a shortlist of the game apps for kids and parental control apps.
-(Besides, this is a quick peek into the market for those who want to develop an e-learning platform.)
+(Besides, this is a quick peek into the market for those who want to develop an e-learning platform or wonder how to make an educational app.)
 Go and check them out.

 The app provides a whole educational roadmap from a toddler to a 2nd-grade kid.
 Here you get more than 850 lessons over 10 levels.
 That covers reading and language arts, math, science and social studies, and arts and colors.
 The activities vary - games, books, songs, puzzles, art, and printables.
 The feedback is gamification-based: for the completed activity, a child gets a virtual item.
 Plus, you can track the kid's progress.